-As a dog owner, it is your responsibility to ensure your pooch gets the best possible diet and quality of life.
-As you look for new ways to care for your pup, consider introducing it to multivitamins.
+As a dog owner, your responsibility is to ensure your pooch gets the best possible diet and quality of life as you look for new ways to care for your pup; consider introducing it to multivitamins.
 Essential vitamins facilitate various biological processes in the body.

-While there are a few vitamins that can be produced naturally by your dog’s body, this is not the case for most vitamins.
-Some can be obtained through a diet, while others may need to be supplemented with multivitamins.
+While a few vitamins can be produced naturally by your dog’s body, this is not the case for most vitamins.
+Some can be obtained through a diet, while others may need the help of multivitamins.
 Each vitamin plays a significant biological role, and your dog needs them in different amounts.
 You can purchase various vitamins and joint supplements for dogs, which will help with their health.

-A trip to the veterinarian will let you if your dog lacks any essential vitamins.
+A vet checkup will let you if your dog lacks any essential vitamins.
 Luckily, vitamin deficiency can be remedied by simply administering a vitamin supplement.
 Here are the 13 most important vitamins that every dog needs.

 1. Folic acid

 Folic acid plays a key role in the formation of red blood cells.
-It is also known to safeguard cardiovascular health.
+It also safeguards cardiovascular health.
 Dogs that don’t get the recommended daily dose of .002 mg/lb are more likely to develop anemia.

 2. Vitamin C

-Vitamin C is also known as ascorbic acid.
-It encourages collagen production in your dog’s body.
-Collagen is a connective tissue, which plays a role in holding the body’s ligaments, tendons, organs, muscles, and bones in place.
-It also helps with bone formation, proper immune function, and the healing process.
+Vitamin C or ascorbic acid encourages collagen production.
+Collagen is a connective tissue that holds the body’s ligaments, tendons, organs, muscles, and bones in place.
+It also helps with bone formation, proper immune function, and healing.

 3. Vitamin A